JuliaServices/Match.jl/README.md

   patterns (https://github.com/toivoh/PatternDispatch.jl)
-* `Match.jl` which is a similar, but (at this writing) less complete module for pattern matching (https://github.com/zachallaun/Match.jl)
+* `Match.jl` which is a similar, but (at this writing) less complete module for pattern matching (https://github.com/zachallaun/Match.jl) (Note that `Match.jl` is also not listed as an available package for Julia.)

 ## Installation